-The visit of Neuschwanstein Castle is only possible with a guided tour.
+A visit to Neuschwanstein Castle is only possible as part of a guided tour.

 Rucksacks, prams, child carriers, and similar bulky objects may not be taken into the castle.
 Please leave these items in your car or bus.